paul-wolf/strgen/README.txt

 characters are treated as literals.
 The hyphen is only special in a character class, when it appears within square brackets.

-One special case is the escape character itself, backslash ''.
+One special case is the escape character itself, backslash ’'.
 To escape this, you will need at least two backslashes to escape it.
 So, three
-alltogether: one for Python's string interpretation and one for StringGenerator's escaping.
+alltogether: one for Python’s string interpretation and one for StringGenerator’s escaping.
 If for some exotic reason you want two literal backslashes in a row, you need a total of eight backslashes.
 The foregoing presupposes the template is a string in a file.
-If you are using the template in a shell command line or shell script, you'll need to make any changes required by your specific shell.
+If you are using the template in a shell command line or shell script, you’ll need to make any changes required by your specific shell.

 The template parser tries to raise exceptions when syntax errors are